24 Manai Telugu Chettiars

-The 24 Manai Telugu Chettiar (24MTC) also called as Sadhu Chetty/Telugu Chetty is a community who are predominantly found in the states of Tamil Nadu, Andhra Pradesh, Gujarat, Karnataka, Kerala, Telangana in India, as well as Sri Lanka.
+The 24 Manai Telugu Chettiar (24MTC) also called as Telugu Chetty is a community who are predominantly found in the states of Tamil Nadu, Andhra Pradesh, Gujarat, Karnataka, Kerala, Telangana in India, as well as Sri Lanka.

 Origin, Etymology and history

 They were a section of Balija community that later developed into a distinct one.
 They usually speak Telugu.
 In North Arcot district they are called Telugu Chettis (Chetti).
 They have 24 gotras.
 They, along with many other Telugu communities have been documented to have migrated into Tamil Nadu during the period of the Vijayanagara Empire.

+Regarding their gothras the book "Balija Vamsethihasamu" (1951) by Alanduru Rajamannaru Nayudu describes:

+It describes them under the title "Shetti Balija Vari Aadi Charitra" (The Origin History of Shetti Balijas) on Page 166, and explicitly refers to them as the "24 Gurindlavaru" (The people of the 24 Clans/Houses).

+Here is the summary about the 24 MTC (Shetti Balija) history: